Publishing a video on YouTube at the best time can get you as much as 2 to 5 times more views!

 Why the posting time doesn’t matter much if you’re just starting out on YouTube

-If you have a small channel (that generates less than 1000 views per day), it really doesn’t matter when you post.
+If you have a small channel (that generates less than 100 views per day), it really doesn’t matter when you post.

-Because of that, just don’t sweat it and post your videos when they’re ready.
+Because of that, just don’t sweat it.